Denver International Airport (DEN)

-Denver International Airport (DIA) is the fifth busiest airport in the North America and the 10th busiest worldwide.
+Denver International Airport (DEN) is the sixth-busiest airport in the North America and the 18th- busiest worldwide.
 It is the only major airport to be constructed in the United States in the last 25 years.
-Direct air service is provided to more than 140 national and international destinations, including 19 international locations including destinations in Europe, Canada, Mexico, and Central America.
+Direct air service is provided to more than 190 national and international destinations, including destinations in Europe, Canada, Mexico, and Central America.
 Domestic flight times from Denver to the West Coast are about 2 to 2-1/2 hours, and to the East Coast about 3 to 3-1/2 hours.

 Sources: Denver International Airport, Metro Denver EDC

-The FasTracks Program is a multi-billion dollar comprehensive transit expansion plan to build 122 miles of new commuter rail and light rail, 18 miles of bus rapid transit, 21,000 new parking spaces at light rail and bus stations, and enhance bus service for easy, convenient bus/rail connections across the eight–county regional transportation district.
-FastTracks will serve Adams County residents on the East, Gold, I-225, North Metro, Northwest, and the U.S. 36 BRT corridors.
+The FasTracks Program is a multi-billion dollar comprehensive transit expansion plan to build 122 miles of new commuter rail and light rail, 18 miles of bus rapid transit, 21,000 new parking spaces at light rail and bus stations, and enhance bus service for easy, convenient bus/rail connections across the eight–county Regional Transportation District.
+FastTracks serves/will serve Adams County residents on the East, Gold, I-225, and the U.S. 36 BRT corridors.

 Front Range Airport

-Conveniently located just six miles southeast of Denver International Airport (DEN), Front Range Airport (FTG) offers the convenience and benefits of a general aviation airport with quick door-to-door access to national and international passenger service at DIA.
+Conveniently located just six miles southeast of Denver International Airport (DEN), Front Range Airport (FTG)–soon to be renamed Colorado Air and Space Port–offers the convenience and benefits of a general aviation airport with quick door-to-door access to national and international passenger service at Denver International Airport.
 Front Range is easily accessed from I-70, E-470 and 56th Avenue.

-With 3,360 acres of land protected by an Aviation Influence Zone, Front Range Airport is the only general aviation airport in metro Denver without nearby residential encroachment.
-The tallest general aviation Air Traffic Control Tower (ATCT) in North American has been operational at Front Range Airport since June 2005.
+With 3,360 acres of land protected by an Aviation Influence Zone, Front Range Airport is the only general aviation airport in Metro Denver without nearby residential encroachment.
+It offers the tallest general aviation Air Traffic Control Tower (ATCT) in North America.
 The airport’s runway configurations and future development plans are designed to be compatible with nearby Denver International Airport to ensure the future growth.